 While the breast side is searing, use the basting brush to cover the rest of the chicken with the seasoning mixture.
 After 2 minutes, turn the chicken to one of the remaining sides and sear each of the leg sides as well as the back for 1 minute each.
 Once all sides are seared, hit the "Cancel" button, remove the chicken from the pot and place it back on a plate.
 Pour in the chicken bone broth, wait 15 seconds, and scrape the bottom of the pot clean with a plastic spoon or other scraping device.

-Potatoes: As the chicken cooks, chop the red potatoes into 1/2″ inch pieces.
+As the chicken cooks, chop the red potatoes into ½ inch pieces.
 Depending on size, I typically halve the potatoes lengthwise and cut both halves together 4 times, making 8 pieces total per potato.

 Once the cooking cycle for the chicken completes, quick release the pressure.
 Using hot pads and the trivet, remove the chicken from the pot to a clean plate, keeping it on top of the trivet.
 Carefully add the potatoes to the broth and spread them evenly in one layer at the bottom of the pot with a spoon.
 Put the chicken back into the pot, resting the trivet directly on top of the layer of potatoes.

-Before closing the pouch, sprinkle with salt and pepper, and drizzle 1/2 tbsp ghee on top.
+Before closing the pouch, sprinkle with salt and pepper, and drizzle ½ tablespoon of ghee on top.
 The ghee keeps the beans from squeaking against your teeth when you chew.
-If you don’t have ghee, olive oil can also be used.
+If you don't have ghee, olive oil can also be used.

 Wrap the beans in the foil to create a pouch and seal it by bending the foil over itself.
 Make sure the foil is not overlapping any of the sides and that there is only one layer of foil on each side of the beans.